BcnBitcoinOnly/next-unused-address/README.md

-# Bitcoin Address API
+# Next unused address

-Tiny HTTP API that serves random Bitcoin addresses derived from a descriptor.
+Tiny HTTP API that serves the first unused Bitcoin address derived from a descriptor.

 Supports single-sig, multisig, and BIP389 multipath descriptors.